nikbearbrown/branding-and-ai/chapters/10-brand-voice-and-storytelling.md

 The literature on story structure is enormous.
 For brand work, three frameworks are worth knowing.
 They are not competitors — they are layered, each doing different work.

 **Joseph Campbell's Hero's Journey.** Published in *The Hero with a Thousand Faces* in 1949, Campbell's monomyth was distilled from cross-cultural mythology — Greek, Hindu, Arthurian, Indigenous American, African.
 The claim was structural: beneath the surface differences of world mythology, the same story keeps appearing.
 A hero in an ordinary world receives a call to adventure.
 The hero hesitates, then crosses a threshold into a special world.
-The hero faces tests, finds allies and enemies, approaches an ordeal.
-The ordeal is survived; a transformation occurs.
-The hero returns to the ordinary world carrying a boon — a gift, a power, a truth — that benefits the community they came from.
+Tests follow — allies found, enemies encountered, an ordeal survived.
+A transformation occurs.
+The hero returns to the ordinary world carrying a boon: a gift, a power, a truth that benefits the community they came from.
 Campbell's full framework has seventeen stages.
 For brand-story purposes, the simplified three-act shape — Departure, Initiation, Return — is sufficient.
 The shape provides the architecture; the brand fills in the specifics.

-**Christopher Booker's Seven Basic Plots.** Published in 2004, Booker's taxonomy identified seven fundamental plot shapes underlying all Western narrative: Overcoming the Monster, Rags to Riches, the Quest, Voyage and Return, Comedy, Tragedy, and Rebirth.
+**Christopher Booker's Seven Basic Plots.** Published in 2004, Booker's taxonomy identified seven fundamental plot shapes underlying Western narrative: Overcoming the Monster, Rags to Riches, the Quest, Voyage and Return, Comedy, Tragedy, and Rebirth.
 For brand storytelling, the Quest is most frequently invoked — the protagonist pursues an important goal, encounters obstacles and helpers along the way, and either achieves the objective or fails meaningfully.
 The Quest differs from the Hero's Journey in emphasis: the Journey centers the personal transformation of the hero; the Quest centers the importance of the objective itself.
-A brand on a Quest story is making a claim about *why the destination matters*, not just who is traveling.
+A brand on a Quest story is making a claim about *why the destination matters*, not just who is traveling toward it.

 **Donald Miller's Customer-as-Hero (StoryBrand).** Miller's 2017 book *Building a StoryBrand* adapted the Campbell framework for brand marketing.
 The central insight is positional: in a customer story, the customer is always the hero.
 The brand is never the hero.
 The brand is the guide — Yoda to the customer's Luke Skywalker, Gandalf to the customer's Frodo.
 The brand has a plan; the customer faces a problem; the brand's guidance helps the customer take action; the customer is transformed.

 This sounds obvious.
 It is not.
 Most technical founders default to stories where the brand is the hero.
 The founders fought through hard problems, built something remarkable, overcame the obstacles of the early market.
 These stories are true and sometimes compelling for raising capital.
 They are weak for selling to customers, because the customer cannot identify with a story whose hero is someone else.
-The customer-as-hero framing is a structural discipline, not a rhetorical preference.

 ![A side-by-side comparison of the brand-as-hero framing vs. the customer-as-hero framing — same product, two story shapes.](../images/10-brand-storytelling-fig-01.png)
 *Figure 10.1 — Brand-as-hero vs. customer-as-hero: the same product, two story shapes*